enkaidu-dev/enkaidu/NOTES.md

 Consider [Kemal](https://github.com/kemalcr/kemal) to support a built-in web UI that mimics the CLI.

-And use [Rucksack](github.com/busyloop/rucksack) to bundle the static file in the binary.
+And use [BakedFileSystem](https://github.com/ralsina/baked_file_system) to bundle the static file in the binary.

+And [Svelte](https://svelte.dev/docs/svelte/overview) with TypeScript (of course!) would be nice to write the web UI since it can be used to produce a SPA that can be "baked" into the binary.